 If WebStorm does not have HTTP access outside your local network, it will not be able to check for updates and apply patches.
 In this case, you have to download new versions of the IDE and install them manually as described in Standalone installation.

-For more information, see Update WebStorm.
+For more information, refer to Update WebStorm.

 Alternatively, you can download and manually install plugins from disk.